 Geum Fire Storm and Wildlife

 Most gardeners adore wildlife, but in cases where the wildlife is eating the plant that you are trying to grow, you sometimes have to choose which is more important to you.
 Happily, avens tend not to make us choose because they draw harmless (but beautiful) wildlife and are not a preferred food for some of our worst garden pests (voles being an exception).

 Geum Fire Storm is often contrasted with the Fireball cultivar also grown for orange avens flowers, and it is considered the more compact of the two.
 Despite being more compact, no sacrifice is made in terms of blooming.
-In fact, the plant not only bears many blooms but also is a long-blooming perennial.
+The plant not only bears many blooms but also is a long-blooming perennial.
 Relatively compact or not, you are still advised to situate this perennial in between other, good-sized perennials so that the latter can provide a "natural support" for its flower stems, which can be rather gangly.

 Other Types of Avens

-Many of the species plants lack impressive flowers, so most growers will be interested mainly in cultivars.
+Many of the species plants lack impressive flowers so that most growers will be interested mainly in cultivars.
 An exception is G. quellyon, which boasts scarlet blooms.
 Fiery terms crop up in the names of a few of the cultivars, a tip-off as to the flower color.
 Besides Fireball and Fire Storm, we have, for example, G. Blazing Sunset, which is red.
 G. chiloense Mrs. J. Bradshaw is a tamer name for an equally vibrant avens (orange-scarlet).
 G. chiloense Lady Stratheden is an example with yellow blooms, while G. chiloense Flames of Passion is light-red and semi-double.
 G. Snowflake offers white flowers.

 While many types of avens are gangly, the Alpine avens (Geum montanum) has a compact growth habit (much more compact even than Fire Storm).
 It becomes 6 inches tall and 12 inches wide.
 Grow it in full sun to partial shade.
 As you would expect from a perennial from the Alps, it is cold-hardy (zones 3 to 9).
 It bears yellow flowers.